 When is an institutional affiliation necessary?

-English Teaching Assistants don’t need an institutional affiliation because their placement in Brazil is determined by Fulbright.
+English Teaching Assistants do not need an institutional affiliation because their placement in Brazil is determined by Fulbright.

-All other applicants must have an affiliation with a Brazilian institution and demonstrate it during the application process.
+All other applicants must demonstrate affiliation with a Brazilian institution during the application process.
 Fulbright may help identify possible partners.
-Intermediate Portuguese language skills are required, but may be replaced by proficient skills in Spanish.
+Intermediate Portuguese language skills are required, but may be replaced by proficient Spanish.

 It is important to arrange institutional affiliations prior to arriving in Brazil to conduct research or a program of study.
 Below are some steps to initiate the search for an institutional affiliation.